faraix/MMROI-ID/README.md

 # MMROI-ID: Multimodal ROI Identification

 MMROI-ID is an open-source toolkit for identifying anatomical correspondence between neuroimaging parcellations and reference atlases.
-This toolkit proposes the use of the **Dominant Overlap Fraction (DOF)** for cross-atlas label assignment, while also reporting conventional overlap metrics including **Jaccard** and **Dice**.
-MMROI-ID thus complements Neuroparc (https://github.com/neurodata/neuroparc) by prioritizing anatomical correspondence over segmentation agreement alone.
+This toolkit proposes the use of the **Overlap Fraction (OF)** for cross-atlas label assignment, while also reporting conventional overlap metrics including **Jaccard** and **Dice** [1].
+MMROI-ID thus complements Neuroparc (https://github.com/neurodata/neuroparc) [2] by prioritizing anatomical correspondence over segmentation agreement alone.
 Dice remains useful for quality control, while DOF improves interpretability when comparing atlases with different ROI sizes, resolutions, or boundary definitions.

 [
-\text{DOF} =
+\text{OF} =
 \frac{\max_i |A \cap B_i|}{|A \cap \bigcup_i B_i|}
 ]

 where (A) is the query ROI and (B_i) are candidate atlas labels.

-DOF answers:
+OF answers:

 > Which anatomical label does this ROI primarily correspond to?